Without dialysis machines and the skilled professionals to operate them, the lives of many individuals would be significantly shortened.

 - The National Nephrology Certification Organization, Inc. (NNCO)

-Texas-specific guidelines may include both a written and practical exam.
+Candidates must successfully complete both a written and practical examination.

 - Medical terminology

-Subsequent training takes place in educational institutions like vocational schools, community colleges, and technical institutes.
+However, the core training for this profession unfolds in post-secondary educational institutions, including vocational schools, community colleges, or technical institutes.

 - Principles of dialysis